robinrodricks/FluentListView/README.md

 Hot item tracking
 ---------------------------------------------------------------------

 It sometimes useful to emphasis the row that the mouse is currently over.
 This is called “hot tracking.”
 The normal ListView can underline the text of the hot item.
-In an FluentListView, the font, font style, text color, and background color can all be set for the hot item.
+In a FluentListView, the font, font style, text color, and background color can all be set for the hot item.

 See this recipe for details: [18\.
 How can I emphasise the row under the mouse?](#recipe-hottracking)